maurya512/homework2/README.md

 MY second field contains information about the current HW I am working on.
 The navbar stays consistent with index and contact.html</p>

+# mycontact.html

+<p> It follows the same premise as the contact.html file except this file has my personal information in it with my social media linked into it.
+I have tried to create a social media link that was working.

 # linking htmls

 <p> I linked each html to it's corresponding links to ensure when the user clicks on the link it should re-direct you to appropriate page.